marcbenedi/marcbenedi.github.io/content/project/tfg/index.md

 ---
-title: Design of an environment for solving pseudo-boolean optimization problems
+title: Design of an environment for solving pseudo-Boolean optimization problems
-summary: TODO
+summary: Novel encoding from pseudo-Boolean formulas to CNFs for to solve pseudo-Boolean optimization problems.
 tags:
+- Optimization
-- TODO
+- SAT

 date: "2018-06-26T00:00:00Z"